cs207-group-11/cs207-FinalProject/docs/milestone2/milestone2.md

 ### Core Classes, Data Structures and Important Attributes

-As an overview, our core classes are the `AutoDiff` class and the `DualNumber` class. `AutoDiff` class is the interface between the program and the user, however under the hood `DualNumber` is extensively used to compute derivatives in the forward mode. `DualNumber` class will not be exposed to the user, however it is essential to the internal workings of the `AutoDiff` class.
+As an overview, our core classes are `AutoDiff` class and `DualNumber` class. `AutoDiff` class is the interface between the program and the user, however under the hood `DualNumber` is extensively used to compute derivatives in the forward mode. `DualNumber` class will not be exposed to the user, however it is essential to the internal workings of the `AutoDiff` class.

-`AutoDiff` class consists of only one method: `auto_diff`, and it does not have any attributes. `auto_diff` has three arguments: `function`, `eval_point` and `order`.
+`AutoDiff` class consists of only one method: `auto_diff`, and it does not have any attributes. `auto_diff` takes three arguments: `function`, `eval_point` and `order`.
 The `function` is a user-defined function that needs to be differentiated, and `eval_point` is the point which the derivative will be computed at.
 The last argument is the order of derivative that the user wants to compute, and by default this value is set to 1.
 Through `auto_diff`, a real number (i.e. `eval_point`) is converted to a `DualNumber` class object.
 This `DualNumber` object is then passed to the function provided by the user for computing derivatives.
 For multivariate differentiation, `eval_point` will be a Python dictionary composed of key-value pairs.
 Each pair consists of variable name (e.g. ‘x’ or ‘y’), and its associated numerical value. `der` would also be a Python dictionary consisting of variable names as keys and their partial derivatives as values.
 In the case of vector functions of vectors, their partial derivatives will be returned as a Python list.

 `DualNumber` class makes the aforementioned real-to-dual conversion possible.
 It has two key attributes: `self.val` and `self.der`, which are used to store the nominal value and its derivative respetively.
 Equally important, a collection of basic arithmetic functions are defined in this class to support binary operations (e.g. addition) between `DualNumber` class objects or real numbers.

 The `BasicMath.py` files takes basic arithmetic functions defined in `DualNumber` one step further.
-Other than binary operations, it provides support for more advanced functions such as logarithms and trigonometry.
+Other than binary operations, it provides support for more advanced functions such as logarithm and trigonometry.
 It calls Numpy's methods under the hood so its functionality should be identical to Numpy for scalar input.
 However, when the input is a `DualNumber` instance, it returns a `DualNumber` instance with the value and derivative computed accordingly.

 ### Elementary Functions